-A custom 'MoveListFactory'implementation must ensure that it does not move immovable entities.
+A custom MoveListFactory implementation must ensure that it does not move pinned entities.

 10.7.4.2.
 MoveIteratorFactory: generate Custom moves just in time

 Use this advanced form to generate custom moves Just In Time by implementing the MoveIteratorFactory interface: